 An Alternative Payment Model (APM) is an approach to payment, developed in partnership with clinician communities, providing incentives to clinicians to provide high-quality and cost-effective care.
-Clinicians must apply to participate in APMs.
+Clinicians must apply or be invited to participate in an APM.

-- Comprehensive ESRD Care (CEC) – Large Dialysis Organization (LDO)
+- Comprehensive ESRD Care (CEC) Model LDO Arrangement

 - Comprehensive Primary Care Plus (CPC+)